 - With all that connections and fittings attached, you may find it difficult at first glance.
 But once you get the knack for it, you will see how efficient this whole process is.
 With this setup, you don’t have to think about the maintenance process on a weekly basis.
 Just plug in the hosings and open or close the taps following the right order.

 How do Canister Filters Work?

 To maintain clarity, the water keeps running through various screening systems inside the main chamber.
-The mechanical filtration will make sure to remove the microorganisms like algae, debris, etc. While consuming harmful compounds like ammonia, the biological one works as a breeding ground for beneficial bacteria.
+Mechanical filtration will make sure to remove the microorganisms like algae, debris, etc. While consuming harmful compounds like ammonia, the biological one works as a breeding ground for beneficial bacteria.

-This part is essential if you want your fish or turtle to have a clean and healthy aquatic surrounding.
+This part is essential if you want your fish or turtle to have clean and healthy aquatic surroundings.
 In fact, the plants of your tank get benefitted as well!
 The chemical media is to absorb the poisonous chemicals from your tank water.

 Benefits of A Canister Filter

 You may have a saltwater aquarium or a freshwater aquarium, but the most important thing is to keep it clean regardless of type.
 Canister filters are quite useful if you think about all the benefits they provide.

 - Versatility is one of the top advantages of a canister filter.
 You can use it in various types of aquariums while having the same amazing result.
 It will clean all the mess and dirt from the water just like that!

 - A canister filter can provide you with all three types of filtration processes at once.
 Biological filtration makes sure the beneficial bacteria are intact, whereas chemical filtration makes the water toxin-free.
 And the mechanical filtration will ensure no debris in the water.

 - One of the major issues with most filters is that they can clean the large pollutants but don’t effectively clean out the finer particles.